mshapps-ru/lm_studio_server_admin/docs/areas/backend-api-structure.md

 **Payload example**:
 ```
 {
     "password": "newPassword",   // optional; plain text.
-Server will hash it.
+Server will hash it on first login if stored in plain text.
     "port": 8888                  // optional; integer between 1‑65535
 }
 ```